NicDN/NicDN/README.md

 #### My name is Nicolas 👋

-- I am an incoming Machine Learning Ops (MLOps) intern at Electronic Arts Montreal this summer
+- 🎮 I am an incoming Machine Learning Ops (MLOps) intern at Electronic Arts Montreal this summer
 - 👨‍🎓 I have a bachelor degree in Software Engineering from Polytechnique Montréal. <br>
 - 📚 I am currently a Master’s Student in Machine Learning at Mila - Quebec Artificial Intelligence Institute <br>
-- 🧠 I have strong interests in Machine Learning related topics.
+- 🧠 I have strong interests in Machine Learning related topics and MLOps

 Feel free to reach out !